benderTheCrime/angularjs-groovy/README.md

 To address issues or request additional functionality, please use the issues tab associated with this repo.

+Build includes ngRoute and ngTouch modules for AngularJS

 ####To use this framework to create a boilerplate application project, please install via NPM:
 ```shell
 npm install [-g] angularjs-groovy